NessimBenA/NessimBenA.github.io/README.md

    tags: [tag1, tag2]
    ---
    ```
-3. Write your blog post content in Markdown format below the front matter.
+3. Write your post content in Markdown below the front matter.

 ### Adding a New Project

-1. Create a new file in the `_projects` directory with the format: `project-name.md`
+1. Create a new file in the `_projects` directory: `project-name.md`
-2. Add the following front matter to the top of the file:
+2. Add front matter:
    ```yaml
    ---
    layout: project